Rotifer/VBA_SQL_GENERATOR/sql_generator_notes.md

 - Click the black arrow on the lower right of cell I3 to copy down the formula.
 - Note the dollar signs are used to create absolute row references for the second and third arguments to the function call.
-These are crucial to ensure that each _INSERT_ SQL statement refers to the same column names and column types.
+These are crucial to ensure that each _INSERT_ SQL statement refers to the same column names and column types for each data row.
 - To test the code, I  removed the double quotes enclosing the _CREATE TABLE_ statement that were inserted by Excel to preserve the embedded new lines and then pasted it into the pgAdmin _Query Tool_ window and executed it without error